 But they are sure worth the effort.
 Like citrus fruits and pears, pomegranates are a good source of Vitamin C for boosting our immune system and fiber for digestion.
 Pomegranates are also loaded with antioxidants which helps protect the quality of our cells – including our precious egg and sperm cells – and reduce inflammation which wards off chronic illness.

+This makes pomegranates a great winter fruit for fertility.
 For fertility, pomegranate helps increase blood flow to the uterus and improve the quality of the endometrial lining, so pomegranates are great for uterine health.
 They also help stimulate a healthy sex drive, which is always a good thing when trying to conceive.
 J

 You can enjoy pomegranate at any time of the day – simply throw the seeds on your morning oatmeal, your lunchtime salad, or at dinner as a garnish for your soup.